-State laws require members of the public to make certain public disclosures about money they have contributed to the campaign of a candidate for public office who is now sitting on LAFCO (see #1 below for explanation).
-Also, State laws and Santa Cruz LAFCO rules require members of the public to make a public disclosure of certain contributions and expenditures they receive or make in advocating for or against a proposal being reviewed by LAFCO (see #2 below for explanation).
+State laws require members of the public to make certain public disclosures about money they have contributed to the campaign of a candidate for public office who is now sitting on LAFCO (See CAMPAIGN CONTRIBUTIONS below).
+State laws and Santa Cruz LAFCO rules require members of the public to make a public disclosure of certain contributions and expenditures they receive or make in advocating for or against a proposal being reviewed by LAFCO (See EXPENSES SUPPORTING & OPPOSING PROPOSALS below).

-DISCLOSURE FORMS and further information can be obtained at:
+DISCLOSURE FORMS and further information can also be obtained at:

 Santa Cruz LAFCO

 701 Ocean Street #318D